Estimating Magnetic Filling Factors From Simultaneous Spectroscopy and Photometry: Disentangling Spots, Plage, and Network: Conclusions

-HMC acknowledges financial support from the National Centre for Competence in Research (NCCR) PlanetS, supported by the Swiss National Science Foundation (SNSF), as well as a UK Research and Innovation Future Leaders Fellowship.
+H.M.C. acknowledges financial support from the National Centre for Competence in Research (NCCR) PlanetS, supported by the Swiss National Science Foundation (SNSF), as well as UK Research and Innovation Future Leaders Fellowship grant No. MR/S035214/1

 We thank the entire TNG staff for their continued support of the solar telescope project at HARPS-N.